octeep/spear/README.md

+# This project is migrated from my old github account and no longer maintained.

 # SPEAR - Simple, P2P, Encrypted And Real-Time

 Spear is a VoIP program that doesn’t require any central server.
 It uses a CUI interface so you can run it on a terminal or even tty if you want.
 Packets are encrypted using ChaCha20Poly1305 and shared secrets are generated using a pre-shared public key from a peer and the user’s own secret, specified in a config file.